Parantido/opensipswsclient/README.md

-# OpenSIPS WebSocket Client
+# OpenSIPS WebSocket Client with ElevenLabs TTS Integration

-A Python library for interacting with OpenSIPS via WebSockets.
-This library provides a pure Python implementation with no external SIP dependencies for establishing WebSocket connections to OpenSIPS servers, handling SIP registration, making calls, and playing audio.
+A Python library for interacting with OpenSIPS via WebSockets with ElevenLabs text-to-speech streaming capabilities.
+This library provides a pure Python implementation with no external SIP dependencies for establishing WebSocket connections to OpenSIPS servers, handling SIP registration, making calls, and streaming TTS audio.

 ## Features

 - WebSocket connection to OpenSIPS server
 - SIP registration with digest authentication
 - Making outbound calls
-- Playing audio files to active calls
+- Real-time streaming of ElevenLabs TTS audio to active calls
 - Ending calls
 - Detailed debug logging with configurable levels